top of page

 Bread flour or all-purpose flour: It can be important to measure the flour accurately since it is the main ingredient in this recipe.
 Choosing bread flour can result in fluffy and airier focaccia.

-Instant yeast or active dry yeast: I like to proof yeast in warm water with a tiny bit of sugar until it becomes foamy( ~5 minutes) before adding it to the flour.
+Instant yeast or active dry yeast: I like to proof yeast in warm water with a tiny bit of sugar.
+This ensures that the yeast is active and ready to help your dough rise.
+Once it's nice and foamy—usually after about 5 minutes—it's perfect to mix with the flour and other ingredients.

-Extra-virgin olive oil: Olive oil gives focaccia a golden brown edges a rich flavor.
-You add it to the dough, brush it on top, and underneath the dough before baking.
+Extra-virgin olive oil: Olive oil is essential for giving focaccia its golden brown edges and rich flavor.
+It's incorporated into the dough, brushed on top, and applied underneath before baking.
+This ensures a crispy, flavorful crust.

-Himalayan Salt: I like to mix salt into the flour to enhance the flavor of the bread.
-You can also sprinkle flaky salt on the top of the dough prior to baking.
+Himalayan Salt: Mixing salt into the flour is a great way to enhance the flavor of the bread.
+Additionally, sprinkling flaky salt on top of the dough before baking adds a lovely crunch and extra burst of flavor.

 Toppings: you can get creative with dry or fresh herbs, cheese, vegetables, and even sauce like pesto or tomato.